What is

 Computer vision is a subset of artificial intelligence (AI) that enables systems to interpret and make decisions based on visual data.
 It's like teaching a computer to see and understand the world similarly to how humans do.

-For instance, just as you recognise a friend’s face in a crowd, computer vision algorithms can identify objects in images, analyse medical scans, or enable autonomous vehicles to navigate safely.
+Just as you recognise a familiar face in a crowd, computer vision algorithms can identify objects in images, analyse medical scans, or enable autonomous vehicles to navigate safely.

 01